tsolomko/SWCompression/README.md

 ## Running tests locally

-If you want to run tests locally you need to clone this repository and do some additional steps:
+If you want to run tests locally you need to do some additional steps after cloning this repository:

 ```bash
 git submodule update --init --recursive